-If you are a CONDUCTOR, you are invited to submit an application to be considered for the 2017 Conductors Workshop to be held in Santa Cruz, California, Saturday, July 29 through Wednesday, August 2.
+If you are a CONDUCTOR, you are invited to submit an application to be considered for a Fellow or Associate position in the 2021 Conductors Workshop to be held online, Saturday, July 24 through Tuesday, July 27.
+Fellows and Associates will have special access and opportunities, as outlined below; while ALL applicants will be allowed access to watch workshop sessions as Auditors.
 All application materials must be submitted online, as specified below.
-After reviewing the Workshop information and application requirements, please direct any further questions to Erik Finley, Conductors Workshop Director, using the form at the bottom of this page.
+The application must be complete to be granted Auditor access.
+After reviewing the Workshop information and application requirements, please direct any further questions to Lyndsey Loosley, Director of Artistic Operations, using the form at the bottom of this page.

 DATES AND LOCATION: